viktorkortsanov/ShredX/README.md

 - Forum Management(edit and delete posts)
 - Users Management(access to user info)'

-To access the admin panel, you first need to create a user profile with the following credentials:
+**❗ To access the admin panel, you first need to create a user profile with the following credentials:**

 - **Email:** shredxadmin@gmail.com
 - **Password:** admin123456